cjhoon96/BAEKJOON/SAP Certi/SAP Fiori Certi Guide.md

-## 5. Which of the following is not an objective of the draft feature within SAP Fiori.
+## 5. Which of the following is not an objective of the draft feature within SAP Fiori.❌

  A. Enable the lock feature.